RamblingCookieMonster/lisa-kitchen-demo/README.md

 * Refer to files from the repo via `$ENV\Kitchen\Data`.
 Note that hidden files (e.g. `.something`) won't be copied over.
 * Play

+## Why would I use this?

 You may find that typical tasks are better fit within the DSC or other configuration management provisioners, and Pester verifier.

+As for why you would use Test-Kitchen in the first place, Matt Hodgkins has [a nice write-up](https://hodgkins.io/testing-ansible-roles-windows-test-kitchen) that walks through some of the benefits.

+Could you roll your own code that does all this?
+Sure.
+But, if it fits your needs, you might consider using a tool with a decent community behind it, and a variety of existing plugins.

 ## Further Reading